bevstr/satoshi-shuffle/README.md

 # Satoshi Shuffle

+A web application for managing Coinkite BlockClock Mini/Micro devices.
+Satoshi Shuffle displays custom text messages on your BlockClock that rotate in sync with your regular BlockClock displays.
+Text is chosen randomley from your configurable list.

-## Features - What is it?
+## Features

-- Manage multiple BlockClock devices from a single interface
+- Manage upto 5 BlockClock devices from a single interface
 - Configure custom text messages that appear between regular BlockClock displays
 - Easy-to-use web interface with dark mode support
 - Real-time monitoring of your BlockClock devices
+- Progressive Web App (PWA) support buil in
+- Send one time TEXT to your devices
+- In app setting adjustments
+- Cinfiguration Backup/Import ability
 - Three installation options to suit your preference
-# Satoshi Shuffle

-## Features - What is it?

-- Manage multiple BlockClock devices from a single interface
-- Configure custom text messages that appear between regular BlockClock displays
-- Easy-to-use web interface with dark mode support
-- Real-time monitoring of your BlockClock devices
-- Three installation options to suit your preference
+- And much more

 ### 🚀 Compatibility
 ![Docker Compatible](https://img.shields.io/badge/docker-compatible-blue)